Gail's: Offering

-In August 2024, some customers criticised Gail's for selling their leftover "twice-baked" chocolate and almond croissants and indeed their almond croissants for £1 more than their fresh counterparts.
-The day-old pastries are "soaked in demerara syrup and topped with [their] homemade frangipane spread, alongside crunchy almonds."
-Gail's market their twice-baked pastries as part of their "Waste Not" range, with the objective being to combat food waste.
-Another customer stated that it is "standard" for how almond croissants are made.
+In August 2024, Gail's attracted criticism for the cost of its leftover "twice-baked" chocolate and almond and almond croissants, £1 more than its fresh croissants.
+Gail's markets its twice-baked pastries as part of the "Waste Not" range, with the objective being to combat food waste.
+Some users noted that almond croissants are typically made from old croissants.
+Gail's has launched various initiatives to reduce food waste, such as selling a sourdough loaf made partially from leftover bread.
+It partnered with Neighbourly to distribute surplus food in 2023.